Blair House: Notable guests

-Notable guests who have stayed at the President's Guest House or the formerly separate Blair House include Queen Elizabeth II, Nikita Khrushchev, Vyacheslav Molotov, Emperor Akihito, Charles de Gaulle, Abubakar Tafawa Balewa, François Mitterrand, Vladimir Putin, Boris Yeltsin, Hosni Mubarak, Margaret Thatcher, Gloria Macapagal Arroyo, Javier Perez de Cuellar, Nambaryn Enkhbayar, Aung San Suu Kyi, Narendra Modi, Lee Hsien Loong, Hamid Karzai, Benjamin Netanyahu,Luiz Inácio Lula da Silva and Justin Trudeau.
+Notable guests who have stayed at the President's Guest House or the formerly separate Blair House include Queen Elizabeth II, Nikita Khrushchev, Vyacheslav Molotov, Emperor Akihito, Celal Bayar, Adnan Menderes, Charles de Gaulle, Abubakar Tafawa Balewa, François Mitterrand, Vladimir Putin, Boris Yeltsin, Hosni Mubarak, Margaret Thatcher, Mikhail Gorbachev, Gloria Macapagal Arroyo, Javier Pérez de Cuéllar, Nambaryn Enkhbayar, Aung San Suu Kyi, Tony Blair, Narendra Modi, Lee Hsien Loong, Hamid Karzai, Benjamin Netanyahu, Luiz Inácio Lula da Silva, Recep Tayyip Erdoğan, Justin Trudeau, Rishi Sunak, Friedrich Merz and Anthony Albanese.

-In addition to foreign dignitaries, the President's Guest House has traditionally been made available by the outgoing president of the United States to the president-elect in the five days prior to his inauguration.
-In 1992, Bill Clinton chose to stay at the Hay–Adams Hotel instead of the guest house and, in 2009, a request by President-elect Barack Obama to take-up residence at the President's Guest House two weeks early was rejected because of its prior commitment to former Australian prime minister John Howard.
+The President's Guest House has also been made available by the outgoing president of the United States to the president-elect for the five days prior to the presidential inauguration.
+In 1992, President-elect Bill Clinton chose to stay at the Hay–Adams Hotel instead of the guest house and, in 2009, a request by President-elect Barack Obama to take-up residence at the President's Guest House two weeks early was rejected because of its prior commitment to international dignitaries, include former Australian prime minister John Howard.

 During the state funeral of a former president of the United States, the former president's family customarily resides in the guest house for the duration of the observances.

 At the beginning of her tenure as vice president, Kamala Harris and her husband, second gentleman Doug Emhoff, lived at Blair House while repairs were made to Number One Observatory Circle, the vice president's residence.
 They moved from Blair House to Number One Observatory in early April 2021.